These 8 Cruise Habits Drive Fellow Passengers Crazy

 5. Buffet Etiquette

-Buffets on cruises can be a hotspot for annoying behaviours.
+Buffets on cruises can be a hotspot for annoying behaviors.
 One common complaint is cutting in line.
 While it might seem understandable if you just need a quick grab like extra baked beans for your kid, it doesn’t make it any less frustrating for those patiently waiting.
 Even though queuing can feel overly British at times, it maintains order.

 Another irritating habit is piling your plate high only to waste food.
 On some ships, crew members serve the food, and you often have to insist to avoid ending up with an excess of a particular item.
 They aren’t mind-readers; they won’t know that you only wanted one slice of watermelon instead of ten!